fudgebucket27/moody-brains/README.md

-# MoodyApesNFT
+# MoodyBrainsNFT

-Codename for the Moody Apes.
+Codename for the Moody Brains.

 ## Build instructions